-- The Group consists of 21 components, 13 of which are considered financially significant for the year ended 31 December 2021; Ravenscroft Holdings Limited, Ravenscroft Investment Management Limited, Ravenscroft (CI) Limited, Ravenscroft Investments (UK) Limited, Ravenscroft (Bishops Stortford) Limited, Ravenscroft (IOM) Limited, Ravenscroft Services Limited, Ravenscroft Cash Management Limited, Ravenscroft Specialist Fund Management Limited, Ravenscroft Consultancy and Listing Services Limited, Ravenscroft Capital (UK) Limited and Ravenscroft Precious Metals Limited, Other than Ravenscroft Precious Metals Limited, all financially significant components are subject to a full scope financial statement audit. - The Group's primary locations of operation are in Guernsey, in Jersey via Ravenscroft (CI) Limited, in the United Kingdom via Ravenscroft Investments (UK) Limited, Ravenscroft (Bishops Stortford) Limited and Ravenscroft Capital (UK) Limited and in Isle of Man via Ravenscroft (IOM) Limited.
-The Group's financial statements are a consolidation of the parent company and underlying subsidiaries which are investment services businesses, between them providing advisory investment, execution only trading, market making, discretionary investment management, institutional fund management, corporate finance services, cash management, property investment and precious metals dealing and storage, to private and institutional clients. - We conducted audit procedures appropriate to all components based on the lower of the Group materiality outlined below and the statutory components materiality. - We conducted the majority of our audit work in Guernsey, with a small amount of work undertaken by a component auditor in the Isle of Man.
+- The Group consists of 25 components, 13 of which are considered financially significant for the year ended 31 December 2022; Ravenscroft Investment Management Limited, Ravenscroft (CI) Limited, Ravenscroft Investments (UK) Limited, Ravenscroft (Bishops Stortford) Limited, Ravenscroft (IOM) Limited, Ravenscroft Services Limited, Ravenscroft Cash Management Limited, Ravenscroft Custody Services Limited, Ravenscroft Specialist Fund Management Limited, Ravenscroft Capital (UK) Limited and Ravenscroft Precious Metals Limited, all financially significant components are subject to a full scope financial statement audit. - The Group's primary locations of operation are in Guernsey, in Jersey via Ravenscroft (CI) Limited, in the United Kingdom via Ravenscroft Investments (UK) Limited, Ravenscroft (Bishops Stortford) Limited and Ravenscroft Capital (UK) Limited and in the Isle of Man via Ravenscroft (IOM) Limited.
+The Group's financial statements are a consolidation of the parent company and underlying subsidiaries which are investment services businesses, between them providing advisory investment, execution only trading, market making, discretionary investment management, institutional fund management, corporate finance services, cash management, property investment and precious metals dealing and storage, to private and institutional clients. - We conducted audit procedures appropriate to all components based on the lower of the Group materiality outlined below and the statutory components materiality. - We conducted the majority of our audit work in Guernsey,with a small amount of work undertaken by a component auditor in the Isle of Man and reliance based on Group audit instructions issued to the component auditors Grant Thornton LLP for Ravenscroft Optimal Portfolio Management Limited.